 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 NECESSARY SPECIAL REQUIREMENTS:

 Applicants must undergo criminal, child abuse and health background checks, as required by the program funder.

 This description is intended to describe the essential job functions.
 It is not an exhaustive list of all duties, responsibilities and requirements.
 SEAMAAC reserves the right to add/change duties and responsibilities as required by our contractual obligations to Philadelphia DHS.
 Other functions may be assigned and management retains the right to add or change the duties at any time.

 SALARY AND BENEFITS:

 Hours: Flexible schedule including normal business hours (9am-5pm), evenings & weekend assignments.

-Salary & Benefits: $38,000, health insurance and paid vacation, holiday, sick and personal leave.
+Salary & Benefits: $40,000, health insurance, dental insurance, paid vacation, holiday, sick and personal leave.

 SEAMAAC is an Equal Opportunity Employer